 The Aspiring Psychometrician

-After escorting my sisters to the bus terminal, I headed to a convenience store, bought a chocolate drink, and sat at the table and read.
+After escorting my sisters to the bus terminal, I headed to a convenience store, bought a chocolate drink, sat at the table and read.

 A young lady joined me and ate her breakfast.
 She said she’s currently reviewing for psychometrician board exam.
 We talked about the difference between a psychologist and psychometrician.
 I learned a thing from her.
 She then left with her colleagues.